LomaxOnTheRun/Label_Reader/BaselineReader.md

 - It doesn't do well on 'fancy' (i.e. cursive) writing
  - It completely fails on properly stylised writing (e.g. the Sandy Farm main header)
 - It fails completely to read curved writing (e.g. the top Temple Bruer header)
+- It doesn't do well when there is a slight gradient in the background (e.g. a shadow gradient)